bmfallin/HackTheBayChallenge2/README.md

 #### Create Environment

-After installing Anaconda, navigate to the `python` directory of this repository, and create the Anaconda environment by executing the following command in a terminal.
+After installing Anaconda, navigate to the `src` directory of this repository, and create the Anaconda environment by executing the following command in a terminal.
 ```
 conda env create -f environment.yml
 ```

 #### Activate Environment

-After creating the Anaconda environment, activate the Anaconda environment by executing the following command in a terminal in this repository's python directory.
+After creating the Anaconda environment, navigate to the `src` directory of this repository and activate the Anaconda environment by executing the following command in a terminal.
 ```
 conda activate hackthebay
 ```
 -------------------------------------------
 ## Running The Application
 ### Starting the Dash Application
-After following the installation steps, open the ***Anaconda command prompt*** and from the repository's python directory execute the following command.
+After following the installation steps, open the ***Anaconda command prompt***, navigate to the repository's `src` directory, and execute the following command.
 ```
-python app.py
+python index.py
 ```
-*Please note the application may take a few minutes to start while processing data.*

 ### Viewing the Dash Application
 After starting the Dash application, open a browser and navigate to [http://127.0.0.1:8050/](http://127.0.0.1:8050/)